carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 The memory model supported is based on the HSA memory model [HSA]_ which is based in turn on HRF-indirect with scope inclusion [HRF]_.
-The happens-before relation is transitive over the synchonizes-with relation independent of scope, and synchonizes-with allows the memory scope instances to be inclusive (see table :ref:`amdgpu-amdhsa-llvm-sync-scopes-table`).
+The happens-before relation is transitive over the synchronizes-with relation independent of scope, and synchronizes-with allows the memory scope instances to be inclusive (see table :ref:`amdgpu-amdhsa-llvm-sync-scopes-table`).

 This is different to the OpenCL [OpenCL]_ memory model which does not have scope